-In addition to basic campus protocols, faculty are instructed to remain at least six feet in distance away from students.
-Most classes, except for those which must be held in a lab or airplane, will be held outdoors.
-The labs have been reconfigured to allow for physical distancing and to maintain safety.
-All additional departmental on-campus, in-person group activities have been suspended until it is deemed safe for in-person return to campus.
+In addition to basic campus protocols, faculty are instructed to remain at least six feet in distance away from students and colleagues.
+Most classes, except for those which must be held in a lab or airplane, will maintain physical distancing and be held in classrooms with ventilation systems that mitigate for COVID-19-spread.
+The labs and classrooms have been reconfigured to allow for physical distancing and to maintain safety.
+Additional departmental on-campus, in-person group activities have been suspended until it is deemed safe for in-person return to campus.